Sandra Day O'Connor: Tenure

 O'Connor said she felt a responsibility to demonstrate women could do the job of justice.
 She faced some practical concerns, including the lack of a women's restroom near the Courtroom.

 Two years after O'Connor joined the Court, The New York Times published an editorial that mentioned the "nine men" of the "SCOTUS", or Supreme Court of the United States.
 O'Connor responded with a letter to the editor reminding the Times that the Court was no longer composed of nine men and referred to herself as FWOTSC (First Woman on the Supreme Court).
+On January 20, 1989, at the Inauguration of George H. W. Bush, O'Connor became the first female justice of the Supreme Court to administer the oath for a Vice President of the United States (Dan Quayle).

 O'Connor was a proponent of collegiality among justices on the court, often insisting that the justices eat lunch together.

 In 1993, Ruth Bader Ginsburg became the second female Supreme Court justice.
 O'Connor said that she felt relief from the media clamor when she no longer was the only woman on the Court.
 In May 2010, O'Connor warned female Supreme Court nominee Elena Kagan about the "unpleasant" process of confirmation hearings.